chrisjrocen/exit-links-manager/README.md

 ## Features

-- **External Link Detection**: Automatically detects external links on your website
+- **External Link Detection**: Automatically detects and warns users about external links on your website
-- **Redirect Management**: Configurable redirect delays and options
-- **Frontend JavaScript**: Enhanced user experience with JavaScript functionality
-- **Tracking**: Optional tracking of external link clicks
-- **WordPress Standards**: Follows WordPress coding standards and best practices

 ## Installation